 Why do we travel?
-Landmarks, palaces, artwork, all great reasons, but when we want to experience authenticity, what do we think of?
+Landmarks, palaces, artwork, are all great reasons, but when we want to experience authenticity, what do we think of?
 Food, of course.
 I took a food tour in Rome and discovered Roman cucina povera in the trendy Testaccio neighborhood.

 Let’s face it, Italy’s culinary tradition isn’t famous worldwide for nothing.
-A while ago I joined a tour organized by Eating Europe in the Testaccio neighbourhood and discovered new places for breakfast, brunch, and lunch.
+A while ago I joined a tour organized by Eating Europe in the Testaccio neighborhood and discovered new places for breakfast, brunch, and lunch.

 Our Taste of Testaccio walking food tour in Rome started at 41, Via Marmorata for a proper Roman breakfast.

 Here, we had a taste of delicious cornetti (croissants) and tiramisu.

 Tiramisu is not exactly breakfast material, but rather a dessert.
 However, since we were there, we all gladly agreed not to miss the occasion for such a sweet treat.

 Our Rome food tour carried on at gourmet eatery Volpetti Più (8, Via Alessandro Volta) and street food place 00100 Pizza (88, Via Giovanni Branca) that has so far now become Trapizzino, a favorite street food place in Rome.

 We merrily tucked into all kinds of Italy’s most famous delicacies, from pizza al taglio (pizza by the slice) to supplì, fried stuffed rice ball.
-Our Rome food tour leader brought us also to sample San Daniele famous prosciutto, truffle pecorino cheese and Parmigiano Reggiano famous cheese at the popular gourmet food store E. Volpetti (47, Via Marmorata).
+Our Testaccio food tour leader brought us also to sample San Daniele famous prosciutto, truffle pecorino cheese and Parmigiano Reggiano famous cheese at the popular gourmet food store E. Volpetti (47, Via Marmorata).

 Some cultural sightseeing during our Roman gastronomy walk

-This is how the first part of our culinary walk around Rome’s Testaccio neighbourhood introduced us to some of the street-food-type eats, cheese and cold cuts.
+This is how the first part of our culinary walk around Rome’s Testaccio neighborhood introduced us to some of the street-food-type eats, cheese and cold cuts.
 To make room for some more food and wine tasting, our next stops involved some fascinating sightseeing.

-Before resuming our Roman gastronomy adventure, we included a stop at the old slaughterhouse and at the non-Catholic cemetery.
+Before resuming our Roman gastronomy adventure, we included a stop at the old slaughterhouse and at the Protestant cemetery.

 As creepy as it sounds, the former slaughterhouse did play an important role in the local modern history.
 Built between 1888 and 1891 by Gioacchino Ersoch, it’s now considered one of the most important relics of the bygone industrial era.